buszi/Boomerang/COMPOSE.md

 A Composable effect that tries to catch a boomerang value from the `BoomerangStore` when a specific lifecycle event occurs.
 This is typically used to process data that was stored in the `BoomerangStore` when the UI becomes visible.

-### DefaultBoomerangStoreSaver
+### rememberBoomerangStore

+A Composable function that remembers a BoomerangStore across recompositions and configuration changes.
+This function is implemented differently on each platform:

-A Saver for `DefaultBoomerangStore` that saves the store's state to a Bundle and restores it from a Bundle.
-This is used with `rememberSaveable` to preserve the store's state across configuration changes.
+- On Android, it uses `rememberSaveable` with a custom saver to preserve the store's state across configuration changes
+- On iOS and Desktop, it uses `remember` to keep the store instance across recompositions

+This ensures proper state saving and restoration on each platform while providing a consistent API.

 ## Advanced Usage